anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

 into the proposed block.

 #### Pros:
- - Lower latency of txs being applied
+ - No alteration to block after Prepare Proposal phase
+ - Less communication overhead
 #### Cons:
  - Validators need to now in advance that they are likely to be the next proposer
  - Preparing new proposals is blocked until decryption is finished (which can be slow)
  - More than one validator will do decryption even though there will be a single proposer (wasted effort)

-### Two block latency protocol
+### Async-decrypt protocol

 As opposed to the above protocol, the current block proposer decrypts the wrapped transactions from the previous block as part of their Process Proposal